curtwarfield/duplicacy-guide/docs/index.md

 **STEP 1:**

-Pre-compiled binaries are availble for Linux, macOS, and Windows directly from the Duplicacy [GitHub](https://github.com/gilbertchen/duplicacy/releases) repository.
+Pre-compiled binaries are available for Linux, macOS, and Windows directly from the Duplicacy [GitHub](https://github.com/gilbertchen/duplicacy/releases) repository.

 Download the latest version for your system.
 ~~~